U.S. Manufacturers Brace For Trump's Next Trade Targets

 The tweets also telegraph a message, he says, not just to the specific companies Trump has targeted, but also to firms in other industries which might be thinking about expanding elsewhere besides Mexico.

 "It's not going to stop at very high-profile manufacturers that consumers know about," Scissors says.
 "It will continue.
-He's just sending a signal now to everyone, 'This is your chance to make an adjustment.' "
+He's just sending the signal now to everyone, 'This is your chance to make an adjustment.' "